citymap/pruning_nnets/README.md

 `python keras_model.py`

 This will automatically train the model for 3 epochs (which you can modify) and store the weights in .npy format in the /weights folder.
 Note: biases are also stored, but for the purposes of this test, they are not used in the feedforward network to test the effects of pruning.
-Then, to check accuracy with pruning, run:
+To check accuracy with pruning, run:

 `python pruning_tf.py`

 You can modify pruning values and pruning type (weight or unit pruning) at the bottom of the pruning_tf.py file.

-The following are pruning level vs. accuracy on test set results for the large_model:
+The following are graphs depict the effects of k (pruning level) on the accuracy of the model on the MNIST test set:

 <img src="/img/weight_pruning.png" alt="Usage Data" width="500" height="400"/>
 <img src="/img/unit_pruning.png" alt="Usage Data" width="500" height="400"/>